IBM/universal-connectors/input-plugin/logstash-input-adabas/README.md

-# Logstash Adabas Auditing Input Plugin
+# Adabas Auditing Logstash input plug-in

-This is a Java plugin for [Logstash](https://github.com/elastic/logstash).
+This is a Java plug-in for [Logstash](https://github.com/elastic/logstash).

 ## Build

-The build of this plugin requires the access to an installation of Logstash.
+The build of this plug-in requires the access to an installation of Logstash.

 1. Download Logstash from https://www.elastic.co/downloads/logstash
 2. Copy the files **rubyUtils.gradle** and **versions.yml** from Github repository https://github.com/elastic/logstash to directory where you installed Logstash